Aloha Aulani

 • Cancellations must be made up to 24 hours in advance.

-• You can request a location, but it is not guaranteed.
-Location requests are generally honored in the order they are received.
-You will not find out which location you are given until the day of your reservation.
+• You can request a specific cabana or casabella, but it is not guaranteed.
+Requests are generally honored in the order they are received.
+You will not find out which cabana in your category you are given until the day of your reservation.

 • Half-day rates are not available.